How exactly does a one-ton Liberty Bell replica disappear?

 Thank you.
 No, thank you.

-As a thank you for their hustle, the Secretary of the Treasury gifted a replica to the city of Annecy on Sept.
+As a thank you for their hustle, the Secretary of the Treasury gifted a replica to the city of Annecy-le-Vieux on Sept.
 4th, 1950.

-In return, the city of Annecy presented a Liberty Bell replica to president Truman’s home town of Independence, MO in October of 1950.
-Foundry owner Alfred Paccard was on hand to personally presented the bell.
+In return, the city of Annecy-le-Vieux presented a Liberty Bell replica to president Truman’s hometown of Independence, MO in October of 1950.
+Foundry owner Alfred Paccard was on hand to personally present the bell.

-The Annecy bell is listed as #51, and the Independence bell is #54 — so if those serial numbers are correct, it seems these bells were also part of the original production run.
+The Annecy-le-Vieux bell is listed as #51, and the Independence bell is confirmed as #54 — so if those serial numbers are correct, it seems these bells were also part of the original production run.
 Bell total: 55.

-The Annecy Liberty Bell, the only replica that tolls regularly.
+The Annecy-le-Vieux Liberty Bell, the only replica that tolls regularly.
 Photo: Josh Gibson

 But wait, there’s more

-Not long into my quest to visit all 55 bells, I started hearing about other replicas: two in Tennessee, two in Massachusetts, four in California, one in the black hills of South Dakota — bells as far away as Tokyo, Normandy and one in Russia that was reportedly melted down for scrap.
+Not long into my quest to visit all of the 1950 bells, I started hearing about other replicas: two in Tennessee, two in Massachusetts, four in California, one in the black hills of South Dakota — bells as far away as the Czech Republic, Normandy and one in Russia that was reportedly melted down for scrap.

 Historically, the two main producers of full size, functional Liberty Bell replicas are Paccard in France and the recently shuttered Whitechapel Bell Foundry in London, where the real-deal Liberty Bell was first cast.

-It seems neither company kept good records of the number of bells they produced, so the total number of existing Liberty Bell replicas is a mystery that will never be solved.
+It seems neither company kept good records of the number of bells they produced.
+So, while we know Paccard alone has cast over 300 replicas since 1950, the total number of existing Liberty Bell replicas is a mystery that will never be solved.

 Any way you slice it, strange things are afoot at the nation’s capital.